bzgeb/UnityLineMeshes/README.md

 Example of processing and using line meshes in Unity

 In order to use this:
-- Export a line file to .obj
+- Export a spline model to .obj
 - Change the extension from .obj to .txt
 - Add it to your unity project
 - Right-click the txt file in the Unity project view and select "Process Line File".
 This will create two files "NewLineMesh" and "NewLineModel".